12 Uncertainty

 We use \(X\), \(Y\), and \(f\) instead of \(X_{train},Y_{train}, and f_{train}\) to keep the notation easy to read.

-13.5.4 Model uncertainty
+12.5.4 Model uncertainty

 Model misspecification

 Choosing the right model class for a problem is seen as essential, but what is the right class?
-What kind of relationship should we expect between snow-water equivalent and water supply?
+What kind of relationship should you expect between snow-water equivalent and water supply?
 How can snow-water equivalent interact with the weather forecast features?
 This is difficult!
 Ideally, you want to choose a model class that contains models that are close to or even contain the Bayes-optimal predictor.
-Since we usually don’t know what the Bayes-optimal predictor looks like, this incentivizes choosing a large model class that allows you to express many possible functions.
+Since you usually don’t know what the Bayes-optimal predictor looks like, this incentivizes choosing a large model class that allows you to express many possible functions.
 At the same time, finding the best-fitting model in a large model class is much harder than finding it in a small model class.

 The bias-variance decomposition provides a good perspective on the uncertainties that can arise from model misspecification.
-Choosing an expressive model class will reduce the bias in our estimation of the Bayes-optimal predictor.
+Choosing an expressive model class will reduce the bias in your estimation of the Bayes-optimal predictor.
 However, it will increase the variance in the estimation process.
 Conversely, choosing a model class with low expressivity will generally result in a higher bias but lower variance.

 Randomness in the hyperparameters selection